jillxoreilly/StatsCourseBook/_build/html/_sources/CLT_outcomes.md

 <ul>
 <li> Define the sampling distribution of a statistic (such as the sample mean or proportion)
-<li> Define standard error; relationship to standard deviation
+<li> Define standard error and explain its relationship to standard deviation
-correlation (whereby correlation is a normalized form of covariance)
 <li> Explain how the standard error depends on sample size n
 <li> State the Central Limit Theorem and know when it applies
 </ul>